carolynpthomas/Getting-Cleaning-Data-Project/README.md

 * Appropriately labels the data set with descriptive variable names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The final tidy data set is provided in a text file called tidy_data.txt.